FINED: Feed Instance-Wise Information Need with Essential and Disentangled Parametric Knowledge from the Past

 \section{Conclusion}

-In this paper, we design a parametric knowledge base \modelname that compresses the massive old data into compact knowledge stored in parameters, which is regularized by the proposed essential and disentangled principles.
-The two principles promote robust and generalized knowledge memorized by the parametric knowledge base without increasing the size of it.
-The essential principle strikes a balance between compression and prediction, which filters out the noisy and irrelevant information of the old data and preserves the task-relevant information.
-The disentangled principle helps to reduce the redundancy of stored information and decompose the entanglement of the knowledge representations, which gives rise to the invariance of the produced knowledge vectors. \modelname is model-agnostic, flexible, and tailored for fine-grained instance-level knowledge augmentation.
-Experiments and various ablation studies justify the effectiveness of it.
+In this paper, we design a parametric knowledge base \modelname that compresses the massive old data into compact knowledge stored in parameters.
+Concretely, an instance-wise knowledge extractor is utilized to extract the patterns of arbitrary scales within data points and a knowledge encoder is utilized to memorize the patterns.
+The parametric knowledge base is regularized by the proposed essential and disentangled principles, which promote robust and generalized knowledge memorized by the parametric knowledge base without increasing the size of it. \modelname is model-agnostic, flexible, and tailored for fine-grained instance-level knowledge augmentation.